Relative Date-Time

 service_date:[-w TO TODAY<w]

-Because of the inclusive brackets, [ ], both start-of-week days are included in the search, thus spanning eight days.
-Use an exclusive brace, { or }, to eliminate the start day or the end day:
+Use inclusive brackets, [ or ], to include dates, or exclusive braces, { or }, to eliminate the start day or the end date of the search.

 service_date:{-w TO TODAY<w]